 TL;DR: Century-old portions of a partially-abandoned hospital.

-A year later, liquidators were hired to sell everything left inside to the public, down to the bare walls, in an attempt to repay some of the massive debt.
+A year later, liquidators came in to sell everything left inside to the public, down to the bare walls, in an attempt to repay some of the hospital’s massive debt.
 Political hurdles kept the place shuttered until about 2003, when the 1974-addition was repurposed as a public service facility that now houses the city’s courts, tech departments, and police headquarters.
 The long-shuttered nursing school was also briefly used during the planning stages of a nearby Minor League Baseball stadium.
 The housing collapse of 2008 officially put an end to any revival efforts for the remaining, historic part of the structure; while the financial turmoil of the city has also – for now – prevented its demolition.

 Explore: We’ve made recon passes here over the years, but held-off attempting it due to having an even closer proximity to a cop shop than the late-great Dixie Square Mall.
 That proximity has, however, also kept most of the riff-raff out; and our patience recently paid-off upon finding an unsecured window that allowed us to jump-in right off the street.
 Seeming to take a page from a few notable Chicago hospitals that have closed, our entry put us in a moldy room full of what may contain patient records or some other kind of sensitive paperwork.
 More of which were later found in boxes, upstairs.